Prerna0110/Chocolate_Sales_Dashboard/README.md

 # Chocolate_Sales_Dashboard
-1. Project Overview
+1. Project Overview:

 This Power BI dashboard provides an analytical view of product shipping and sales performance.
 It tracks key metrics such as the number of boxes shipped, sales amount by product, and performance of sales representatives.
 The dashboard enables stakeholders to monitor trends across products, time periods, and sales teams for better operational decisions.

-2. Key Insights & Features
+2. Key Insights & Features:

 KPIs Overview:
   Total Products Shipped: 22
   Total Sales Amount: $1,015